andmon97/andmon97/README.md

 ### Hi there 👋

 I'm Andrea Montemurro, from [Matera](https://en.wikipedia.org/wiki/Matera) (Italy).
 I graduated with a Master's Degree in Computer Science (Artificial Intelligence curriculum) from the [University of Bari "Aldo Moro"](https://www.uniba.it/ricerca/dipartimenti/informatica/english-site/copy_of_dipartimento-di-informatica-1), achieving 110/110 cum laude (full marks and honors).
-I currently work as a Backend Developer at [Nitro Agility Srl](https://www.nitroagility.com/it) but aspire to transition into the Machine Learning field.
+I currently work as a Backend Developer at [Nitro Agility Srl](https://www.nitroagility.com/it).

 Here you can see some of my works and projects.